samson84/state-socket.io/README.md

 ## Roadmap

-* Package is under development, it is not ready for public usage.
+Package is under development, it is not ready for public usage yet.

+* [ ] Basic functionality
+* [ ] Integration tests through socket.io
+* [ ] Support multi threading